Up! (album): Production

-Writing and recording for the album took place across the world.
+Writing and recording for the album took place around the world.
 According to the album booklet, Twain and Lange wrote and recorded in Berlin, Rome, Vienna, Paris, Avignon, Provence, Milan, Dublin, the Bahamas (at the famous Compass Point Studios), The Grenadine Islands, and Mumbai.
 For the blue international disc, the pair enlisted British-Asian music producers Simon and Diamond Duggal for production collaboration.
 Canadian folk music group Leahy provided group fiddles throughout the album.